barisaxo/Strayhorn/README.md

 The console application is a robust tool to build music theory arithmetic and train your aural(ear) capacities.
 It is also a demonstration on how to use the music theory library.

+Here are a few things to know about using the console app:
+- You must have selected a specific amount of notes in order to submit your answer. ie, if you are trying to build a triad, there must be 3 notes selected.
+    - You cannot select more than the required number of notes.
+- The red 'bottom note' provides context for the puzzle, and is always selected.
+    - You cannot move your cursor below the red 'bottom note'.
+- The yellow note is your caret aka cursor.
+- The cyan notes are notes you have selected.
+- If your caret turns green, you are currently on that note, and have it selected.

 ## Features

 - **Tutorials**: Clear and concise definitions of musics most fundamental elements.